Lunexa-AI/right-line/docs/project/INGESTION_AND_CHUNKING.md

-### RightLine Ingestion, Normalization, Chunking, and Milvus Insertion Plan
+### RightLine Ingestion, Normalization, Chunking, Retrieval, and Milvus Plan (Legislation‑first)

 This document describes a robust, scalable plan to parse ZimLII legislation and judgments HTML, normalize and enrich content, chunk with state-of-the-art strategies, embed with OpenAI, and insert into Milvus for fast retrieval.
 The plan is designed to support future sources (more Acts/Statutory Instruments, Constitution, more judgments and courts) with stable IDs and idempotent processing.